CVincent0907/ip/docs/README.md

 ```
 Expected outcome:
 ```
 Bye!
-Hope to see you again soon.
+Hope to see you again soon!
 ```

 ## Adding Tasks